Lost-Outpost/Telsera/CONFIGURATION.md

 Here are the primary notes:

-<kbd>-</kbd> - Long hold press.
+<kbd>directional up arrow</kbd> - Long hold press.
 Starts a scene.
 A pop-up menu will appear asking if you'd like to add any additional NPCs.
 Select None if you'd like to initiate a solo scene.

-<kbd>Up Arrow</kbd> - While in the navigation menu when a scene has started, this will move your selector upward.
+<kbd>Numpad8</kbd> - While in the navigation menu when a scene has started, this will move your selector upward.

-<kbd>Left Arrow</kbd> - While in the navigation menu when a scene has started, this will move your selector to the left.
+<kbd>Numpad4</kbd> - While in the navigation menu when a scene has started, this will move your selector to the left.

-<kbd>Right Arrow</kbd> - While in the navigation menu when a scene has started, this will move your selector to the right.
+<kbd>Numpad6</kbd> - While in the navigation menu when a scene has started, this will move your selector to the right.

 <kbd>Down Arrow</kbd> - While in the navigation menu when a scene has started, this will move your selector downward.

-<kbd>Y</kbd> - Accepts a selection choice, or "Yes" to a navigation pane (ie. Yes to move to the next animation set).
+<kbd>Numpad7</kbd> - Accepts a selection choice, or "Yes" to a navigation pane (ie. Yes to move to the next animation set).

-<kbd>Del</kbd> - Ends a scene.
+<kbd>NumpadPeriod</kbd> - Ends a scene.
 If you're outdoors, the grass may take a moment to reload.

 Want to change the default keybind setup for OStim?
 Images on how to do so are provided under the spoiler.